TN Lemon Law FAQ

 - I have had my car for only a few days and already I am having problems with it.
 Can I just return it to the dealership?

 - I still have more questions.
 Who can I ask?

 Remember that, under this Lemon Law, legal representation is always completely FREE and at no cost to consumers.

-How does the TN Lemon Law work?
+How does this Lemon Law work?

-Tennessee�s Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first 1 year or express warranty period, whichever comes first, that can't be repaired after repeated attempts (normally 4) by the manufacturers authorized dealership.
+The Tennessee Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first year of ownership or during the express warranty period (whichever comes first) that can't be repaired after repeated attempts (normally four) by a manufacturer-authorized dealership.